 The MS TIG would consider best practices referenced in Section 6.15 and Appendix 6A of the PDARP/PEIS.
-Additional best practices may be recommended for site-specific restoration measures and management activities in different locations due to differences in relevant conditions.
+Additional best practices may be recommended for site-specific restoration activities and management measures in different locations due to differences in relevant conditions.
 The following best practices are contemplated and would be implemented to the extent practicable in order to reduce the spread of invasive species: